The-Marcy-Lab-School/personal-pokedex/README.md

 ## JSON Server API

-Json Server is a tool to we use to spin up a mock API.
+JSON Server is a tool to we use to spin up a mock API.
 It is a great alternative to consuming from a API when you don't have the time to build out a full Express API.
 It does have its limitation in that it cannot support a robust relationships database.
 If you need a refresher, see the JSON Server documentation [here](https://github.com/typicode/json-server#getting-started).

 You will be getting pokemon data from the URL `http://localhost:4000/pokemon`.